opensavannah/adopt-a-drain-savannah/README.md

 time of a major release, support for that Ruby version may be dropped.

 ## Copyright
-Copyright (c) 2017 Code for Durham.
+Copyright (c) 2019 Code for Savannah.
 See [LICENSE.md](https://github.com/opensavannah/adopt-a-drain/blob/master/LICENSE.md) for details.

 [license]: https://github.com/opensavannah/adopt-a-drain/blob/master/LICENSE.md